Aliases for SVIL Gene

 External Ids for SVIL Gene

 This gene encodes a bipartite protein with distinct amino- and carboxy-terminal domains.
 The amino-terminus contains nuclear localization signals and the carboxy-terminus contains numerous consecutive sequences with extensive similarity to proteins in the gelsolin family of actin-binding proteins, which cap, nucleate, and/or sever actin filaments.
 The gene product is tightly associated with both actin filaments and plasma membranes, suggesting a role as a high-affinity link between the actin cytoskeleton and the membrane.
 The encoded protein appears to aid in both myosin II assembly during cell spreading and disassembly of focal adhesions.
-Two transcript variants encoding different isoforms of supervillin have been described. [provided by RefSeq, Jul 2008]
+Several transcript variants encoding different isoforms of supervillin have been described. [provided by RefSeq, Apr 2016]

 GeneCards Summary for SVIL Gene

 SVIL (Supervillin) is a Protein Coding gene.
 Diseases associated with SVIL include Androgenic Alopecia.
 Among its related pathways are Coregulation of Androgen receptor activity.
 GO annotations related to this gene include actin binding and actin filament binding.
 An important paralog of this gene is VIL1.

 UniProtKB/Swiss-Prot for SVIL Gene